top of page

 Requirements:

-College student or new graduate with a interest in urban and suburban wildlife species with skills in basic statistical analysis using Excel.
+College student or new graduate with an interest in urban and suburban wildlife species with skills in basic statistical analysis using Excel.
 Must be able to work with the public in a guidance role.
 Training on specifics is provided.

 Required Qualifications: